genomicsclass/leanpub/manuscript/random_variables.md

 #### Histograms

-The `ecdf` function is a function that returns a function which is not typical and we won't discuss further here.
-Furthermore, the ecdf is actually not as popular as histograms which give us the same information but show us the proportion of values in intervals:
+The `ecdf` function is a function that returns a function that is not typical.
+For that reason, we won't it discuss further here.
+Furthermore, the ecdf is actually not as popular as histograms, which give us the same information, but show us the proportion of values in intervals:

 {$$}\mbox{Pr}(a \leq x \leq b) = F(b) - F(a) {/$$}

-Plotting these heights as bars is what we call a _histogram_ and it is a more useful plot because we are usually more interested in intervals: such and such percent are between 70 inches and 71 inches, etc...
-It is also easier to distinguish different types (families) of distributions by looking at histograms.
+Plotting these heights as bars is what we call a _histogram_.
+It is a more useful plot because we are usually more interested in intervals: such and such percent are between 70 inches and 71 inches, etc. It is also easier to distinguish different types (families) of distributions by looking at histograms.
 Here is a histogram of heights:

 ```r